Shuhua-Group/CPC-graph-based-NGS-pipeline/README.md

 # merged vgcall vcf.gz for all samples
 merged.graph.vgcall.vcf.gz
 ```
-**Note: the reference in toydata is a partial graph at MHC loci, but it does not mean that the variation sets obtained by running this pipeline on a local graph are correct and accurate**.
+**Note: the reference in toydata is a partial graph at HLA loci, but it does not mean that the variation sets obtained by running this pipeline on a local graph are correct and accurate**.

 ## Run on real data
 ### Pangenome graph: